Ford guns for China's app addicts, seeks WeChat tie-up

 Other automakers are also eyeing apps and online services.

-In August, General Motors Co and Tencent launched a platform for GM owners to use WeChat to find a nearby dealership or send the location of their car to a friend.

-Nissan wants the app in its cars at some point, a spokeswoman said.
-Daimler, which owns the Mercedes-Benz brand popular in China, is also researching how to include apps and services from Tencent and rivals Baidu Inc and Alibaba Group Holding in its cars, the company’s China head Hubertus Troska said.

-“The race is on, very clearly,” Troska told reporters in Beijing last week.
-(Additional reporting by Norihiko Shirouzu; Editing by Miral Fahmy)
+Additional reporting by Norihiko Shirouzu; Editing by Miral Fahmy and Kenneth Maxwell